7 Quick and Dirty EQ Fixes for the Guitar

-Any of those questions sounds familiar?
+Do any of those questions sound familiar?

 Just like with every other instrument, the guitar responds to boosts and cuts in the audio frequency spectrum.
 There are specific guitar frequency areas that make the guitar sound a specific way.
 Here are 7 quick and dirty tricks to make your guitar mixing smoother.